Cherryblue/Noiser/README.md

 | Drag'n'drop| While awesome, it **is** a pain to code.
 I don't feel like this is mandatory if the UI/UX allows you to do the same in simpler ways.
 This will come after the other features, *it it comes*. |
 | Better Auth System (SSO ?)| Well this [feels like a WIP on subsonic protocols](https://github.com/opensubsonic/open-subsonic-api/discussions/25) and [backends](https://github.com/sentriz/gonic/pull/346).
 But I'm all for making it work, once one standard has been designed for the subsonic protocol. |

-## 📈 Evolution / Development Historic
-I always find it interesting showing where we came, and where we are at one point in time.
-See these few pictures below describing UI/UX iterations and visible features.
-TBD

 ## 🙏 Special thanks
 - To the users, if any
 - To the [Svelte (Kit)](https://svelte.dev/) Team